ArtiplexCD/Nonogram/README.md

-The directory should the Nonogram when executing the project and follow the following steps.
+The working directory should Nonogram when working in the terminal.

 Compile in terminal with `javac src/*.java`
 Run in terminal using `java -cp src Driver`